What is working capital? Include Working Capital In A Purchase Price

 While, in some cases, the NWC Peg may be trued up at the actual closing, it’s probably more likely that the adjustment will be made post-closing based on a final balance sheet.
 Accurate up adjustments usually come in one of a couple of flavors:

-• Dollar for Dollar.
-Any variation between the peg and the closing balance sheet results in an adjustment.
+• Dollar for Dollar: Any variation between the peg and the closing balance sheet results in an adjustment.

-• De minimus Adjustments.
-Adjustments are only made over a certain threshold amount.
+• De minimus Adjustments: Adjustments are only made over a certain threshold amount.

-• Capped Adjustments.
-Adjustments are made only up to a certain capped level.
+• Capped Adjustments: Adjustments are made only up to a certain capped level.

 Working capital is an ever-changing number.
 It will likely not be the same on the day you first consider the purchase/sale of a company and on the date you eventually close the deal.
 It is essential for both the buyer and the seller to carefully consider the terms negotiated regarding its working capital.
-These specifications will stabilize the deal for whatever date the closing goes through and hem in the transaction details so that both parties know what they are getting.
+These specifications will stabilize the deal for whatever date the closing goes through and help with the transaction details so that both parties know what they are getting.

 Dan is the Founder of Quantive and Value Scout.
 He has two decades of experience in leading M&A transactions.
 Additionally oversees Quantive's valuation practice and has performed thousands of business valuations.